 Furthermore, CyberGhost falls within the jurisdiction of Romania, where there are no obligatory data retention laws.
 You can count on this strong server infrastructure to unblock censorship on social media and bypass geo-restrictions on streaming and torrenting websites in Nigeria.
 With a huge network of servers spread across the globe, you can access Netflix, Hulu, BBC iPlayer, CBS, HBO Now, Yupp TV, NBC Live, Fox Sports, and many others from your homes in Nigeria.

 CyberGhst offers-friendly apps supporting all major devices, including Windows, MacOS, Linux, Android, iOS, & Routers.
-With 7 simultaneous connections and a 45-day refund period, CyberGhost is a remarkable VPN tool to have for $2.25/mo .
+With 7 simultaneous connections and a 45-day refund period, CyberGhost is a remarkable VPN tool to have for $1.99/mo .
+It also works great in the UAE.

 To learn more, check out this CyberGhost review.